ece3400team11/ece3400team11.github.io/_labs/lab1/lab1.md

 *Circuit Diagram needed*

-The LED could only be connected to one of the 7(?) digital pins which could output a PWN signal, which was required to simulate the effect of an analog voltage.
+The LED could only be connected to one of the six digital pins which could output a PWM signal, which was required to simulate the effect of an analog voltage.
 The code we wrote for this task is shown below:

 ```cpp
 {% include_relative code/PotLed/PotLed.ino %}